Mobile simultaneous translation equipment (bidule)

 Bidule equipment advice

 Bear in mind when planning your event that this technology may be affected by interference from other radio sources.
 Something else to consider is the size of your target audience: the ideal number is around thirty people.
-Lastly, while the listeners can rely on noise cancellation from their earphones or headphones, the simultaneous translation specialist is working in an environment without optimal soundproofing.
+Lastly, while the listeners can rely on noise cancellation from their earphones or headphones, the simultaneous interpreting specialist is working in an environment without optimal soundproofing.

 When to use portable simultaneous translation equipment